oneye5/CGRA350_project/README.md

 # IMPORTANT NOTE
 The project may not work on intel / AMD GPU's or any GPU's that have less than 2gb of VRAM.
 The program is tested to work on mid/low end NVDIA GPU's.
+Build process remains mostly the same as the CGRA framework, instructions on this are below.

 # General controls
 Wasd + space + ctrl for camera movement. <br>